CosmWasm/book/src/basics/query-testing.md

 }
 ```

-I added three new derives to both message types. [`PartialEq`](https://doc.rust-lang.org/std/cmp/trait.PartialEq.html)
+Three new derives have been added to both message types. [`PartialEq`](https://doc.rust-lang.org/std/cmp/trait.PartialEq.html)
 is required to allow comparing types
 for equality - so we can check if they are equal.
 The [`Debug`](https://doc.rust-lang.org/std/fmt/trait.Debug.html)
 is a trait generating debug-printing
 utilities.
 It is used by [`assert_eq!`](https://doc.rust-lang.org/std/macro.assert_eq.html) to
-display information about mismatch if an assertion
+display information about the mismatch if an assertion
 fails.
 Note that because we are not testing the `QueryMsg` in any way, the additional trait derives
 are optional.
 Still, it is a good practice to make all messages both `PartialEq` and `Debug` for
 testability and consistency.
-The last one, [`Clone`](https://doc.rust-lang.org/std/clone/trait.Clone.html) is not needed for now yet,
+The last one, [`Clone`](https://doc.rust-lang.org/std/clone/trait.Clone.html) is not needed just yet,
-but it is also good practice to allow messages to be cloned around.
-We will also require that
+but it is also good practice to allow messages to be cloned.
+We will also require it
-later, so I added it already not to go back and forth.
+later, so we may as well add it now.

 Now we are ready to run our test: